parthabiswas1/UCBerkeley-project-whatDrivesPriceOfCar/README.md

 ### Executive Summary

 Using regression analysis on a large dataset of used car listings, I examined what drives vehicle prices in today’s market.
 My models achieved predictive performance 0.49–0.56, meaning they explain about half of the variation in prices.
-While not perfect, these results highlight key factors that consistently impact resale value.
+These results highlight key factors that consistently impact resale value.

 The findings confirm that: car age, mileage, condition, brand, and title status are the most important price drivers.